5 Facts About Stripper Minimum Pay Wage Laws

 5. Strippers Can Be Charged for Tardiness

 While it’s frowned upon, it’s not uncommon for a worker to be late.
-And usually, unless its a repetitive behavior, it doesn’t often affect their compensation.
+And usually, unless it’s a repetitive behavior, it doesn’t often affect their compensation.
 Life happens: taking kids to school, the subway is delayed, roadside traffic – the list goes on.
 H0wever, a lot of adult dancers are charged for their tardiness, even if it’s no fault of their own.

 Because many people find one’s employment at a strip club to be taboo, club owners capitalize on that stigma.
 It’s easier for them to take advantage of dancers because the industry isn’t as protected.
-It can can also make dancers less likely to fight for their rights because they’re worried about public perception.
+It can also make dancers less likely to fight for their rights because they’re worried about public perception.

 But the employment attorneys at Lawyers for Justice, PC are respectful, discreet, and powerfully fight for clients, no matter the industry in which they work.